deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

   - Unilink interface:
     - Power: `C2-8`, permanent 12V.
 You'll need a 5V voltage regulator for the STM32 board.
-    - ON: `C2-7`, pulses to wake up the slave.
-This needs to be connected to a mosfet so powers our device on.
+    - BUS_ON: `C2-7`, makes some pulses at power-on to wake up the slave.
+This needs to be connected to a mosfet to power our device on.
 (TODO: Complete this.)
     - Ground: `C2-9`, it's  missing in the picture but fully correct.
 Don't use this ground for audio.
     - Data: `C2-10`, connect to STM32 PA6.
     - Clk: `C2-11`, connect to STM32 PA5.